bitcoin/bitcoin/doc/build-unix.md

     sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils

-Options when installing required Boost library files:

-1. On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:
+On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:

     sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev

-2. If that doesn't work, you can install all boost development packages with:
+If that doesn't work, you can install all boost development packages with:

     sudo apt-get install libboost-all-dev

-BerkeleyDB is required for the wallet. db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
+BerkeleyDB is required for the wallet. db4.8 packages are available [here](https://launchpad.net/~syscoin/+archive/syscoin).
 You can add the repository and install using the following commands:

-    sudo apt-get install software-properties-common
-    sudo add-apt-repository ppa:bitcoin/bitcoin or sudo add-apt-repository ppa:syscoin/syscoin sudo apt-get update
+    sudo add-apt-repository ppa:bitcoin/bitcoin
+    sudo apt-get update
     sudo apt-get install libdb4.8-dev libdb4.8++-dev